EXPLAINER: What’s the impact of a Russian debt default?

 Ratings agencies can lower the rating to default or a court can decide the issue.
 Bondholders who have credit default swaps — contracts that act like insurance policies against default — can ask a committee of financial firm representatives to decide whether a failure to pay debt should trigger a payout, which still isn’t a formal declaration of default.

-The Credit Default Determination Committee — an industry group of banks and investment funds — ruled June 7 that Russia had failed to pay required additional interest after making a payment on a bond after the April 4 due date.
+The Credit Derivatives Determinations Committee — an industry group of banks and investment funds — ruled June 7 that Russia had failed to pay required additional interest after making a payment on a bond after the April 4 due date.
 But the committee put off taking further action due to uncertainty over how sanctions might affect any settlement.

 WHAT CAN INVESTORS DO?